sawft99/Obsidian-SecPlus/Sec+/Chapter 13 - Cloud Security/Cloud Computing.md

 # Virtual Desktop Infrastructure (VDI)
 ---
-- A full desktop operating system for an end user to use from a centralized server
+- A full desktop operating system for an end user to use from a centralized server ^a1b451
 - Security benefits example
 	- Can create a new [[Virtualization#Virtual Machine Types|Virtual Machine]] every time a user logs in
 	- Even if exploited it is non persistent so every time a user logs off the [[Virtualization#Virtual Machine Types|Virtual Machine]] or at midnight, the [[Virtualization#Virtual Machine Types|Virtual Machine]] is destroyed

 # Secure Enclaves
 ---
-- Use 2 different areas where data can be stored and accessed from
+- Uses 2 different areas where data can be stored and accessed from ^82b260
 - Each enclave can be accessed by the proper processor

 # Secure Volumes